-If you'd like to record your students' progress on an assignment, then students must have an Edpuzzle account.
-However, if you're simply sharing your content with a colleague or do not need to record their grades, then the person you're sending the link to does not need an account.
+On the other hand, if you'd like to record your students' progress on an assignment, then students must have an Edpuzzle account.
+However, if you're simply sharing your content with a colleague or don't need to record their grades, then the person you're sending the link to does not need an account.

-If you want to track their progress on a video assignment, students will need an Edpuzzle account.
-When they complete assignments through their account, you’ll be able to see whether they’ve watched the video, their quiz responses, and more.
-See [how do I invite new students] for instructions on how to add students to your Edpuzzle class.
+To track your students' progress on a video assignment, they will need an Edpuzzle account.
+When they complete assignments through their account, you’ll be able to see whether they’ve watched the video, their quiz responses and more.
+See the article on how to invite new students for instructions on how to add students to your Edpuzzle class.

-If you don’t need to track progress, you can share a link to your video that anyone can access without an account.
-You can do this through the "Share with anyone / publicly shared links" tab -- you can either directly share a link to the video, or embed the assignment.
-When somebody opens a publicly shared link, they can go through the video assignment, but their answers and progress will not be recorded.
+If you don’t need to track progress, you can share a link to your video that anyone can access, even without an account.
+You can do this by opening the video and clicking on "Share preview."
+From here, you can share a direct link to the video or embed the assignment on a site.
+When somebody opens a preview link, they can watch the entire video and view questions, but their progress and grades won't be recorded.